Mikejo5000/vsts-docs-pr/docs/settings/set-area-paths.md

 ::: moniker range=">= tfs-2017"

 <a name="rename-delete"></a>
-## Rename or delete an area or iteration node
+## Rename, move, or delete an area or iteration node

 When you rename an area or an iteration, or move the node within the tree hierarchy, the system will automatically update the work items and queries that reference the existing path or paths.

 0. To rename an area or iteration path, choose the ![](../_img/icons/actions-icon.png) actions icon for the node, and click **Edit**.